hoytpr/git-beginner/Maintaining-for-beginners-narrative1.md

 > git checkout -f gh-pages
 > git fetch origin
 > git reset --hard origin/gh-pages
-> git branch my-changes
+> git branch My-branch
-> git checkout my-changes
+> git checkout My-branch
 > # make changes
 > git add -u
 > git commit -m ...
 > git push <your-fork>
-> # submit pull request using "my-changes" branch
+> # submit pull request using "My-branch" branch
 > git checkout gh-pages
 > ```
 >
 > then, if you need to make changes to your pull request:
 >
 > ```
-> git checkout my-changes
+> git checkout My-branch
 > # make more changes
 > git commit -am "message" # same as `git add -u` followed by `git commit -m`
-> git push <your fork> # (<your fork> might be "your repo/new-branches", or sometimes just "git push" works)
+> git push <your fork> # (<your fork> should be "your repo/My-branch", or sometimes just "git push" works)
 > git checkout gh-pages
 > ```
 >
 > `git pull` is needed only to update the main branch (`gh-pages`) or when you've done changes to your
-> "my-changes" branch on GitHub via web interface and would like to pull them to your computer <== **this is important!**
+> "My-branch" branch on GitHub via web interface and would like to pull them to your computer <== **this is important!**
 >

-*Maxim's advice worked!*
-*But remote GitHub Repos being ahead or behind the Carpentries repos was still a problem*
+*Maxim's advice worked!* (at least for my local repos) *But remote GitHub Repos being ahead or behind the Carpentries repos was still a problem*

-(We aren't teaching GitHub Desktop, probably for good reasons.
-So forget the GitHub Desktop for now)
+# The following is a description of why and what is confusing for a beginner using GitHub #

 ## Common misconceptions of GitHub Management:

 1. One sees something that is an issue
 2. One notices their online repo is behind the Carpentries repo by two (or more or less) commits
 3. **Instinct** is to update your online GitHub repo by just pulling changes from Carpentries, then merging them.
-4. **This doesn't work** because your online updated pull from the Carpentries now shows up as a part of your online repo (part of it's "history")
+4. **This doesn't work well** because your online pull update from the Carpentries now shows up as a part of your online repo (part of it's "history")

-**Specific example:** Looking at a comparison between repos, one update pulled to an online GitHub repo included 2,048 additions and 1,617 deletions from earlier.
+**Specific example:** Looking at a comparison between repos, one Carpentries update pulled to an online GitHub repo included 2,048 additions and 1,617 deletions from earlier.
 This would then be sent, along with your *one* change, back to the maintainers!

-### Bottom line: You can't use the GUI to get rid of the "history" of your repos, which will be included in your commits.
-But you need a clean GitHub online repo for a PR
+### Bottom line: You can't use the GitHub online GUI to get rid of the "history" of your repos.
+- History commits (pulls, pushes) will become part of your lesson contributions to the Carpentries.

-**Question:** How to get everything up to date?
+**Question:** How to get your online repo up to date without any unneeded history?

 **Answer:** You **must** use the local repos, and the command line.
-- Once this becomes easy, you can move changes onto your remote GitHub repo where they render properly.
+- BONUS: Once this becomes easy, you can move changes onto your remote GitHub repo where they render properly.
-- (Getting Ruby installed to run Jekyl for local rendering of the page can be HARD)
+- CAUTION: Getting Ruby installed to run Jekyl for local rendering of the page can be HARD, but gives better error messages

-### One detailed protocol:
+### One detailed protocol for beginners:

 - Open GitBash whether updating an existing repo locally, or are cloning a new repo locally
 - Run: `git init` inside the repo (folder/directory)
-- Setup the remote "origin" (the Carpentries repo, for example the "wrangling-genomics")
+- Setup the remote "origin" to a Carpentries repo, for example the "wrangling-genomics"

 `git remote add origin https://github.com/datacarpentry/wrangling-genomics`